NuclearC/project-sbg/README.md

 # project-sbg
-Special Internet Browser for Games
+Special Internet Browser for Games based on WxWidgets